dibbs-vdc/ccql/README.md

 #### Running this application

 Run the following commands to get the Rails application running on localhost:3000.
+Before running it for the first time, look up the setup notes: https://github.com/dibbs-vdc/ccql/wiki/Setup--Notes

 ```